 - PLAGIARISM, ACADEMIC MISCONDUCT, & CHEATING WILL NOT BE TOLERATED.
 Penalties for these actions may result in zero points for the assignment or exam, failure of the course, or possible expulsion from the College.
 See your undergraduate catalog for the College's definition of plagiarism and academic misconduct. - 2.
-ALL speeches MUST be given on the day they are assigned.
+All speeches MUST be given on the day they are assigned.
 If you are unable to attend class on your scheduled speech day, I must be notified as soon as possible PRIOR to the assigned presentation day/time.
-I understand that special circumstances can occur, but it is YOUR responsibility to inform me of any.
+I understand that special circumstances can occur, but it is your responsibility to inform me of any.
 Make-up opportunities will be evaluated on a case-by-case basis.
 Student athletes and others who miss class due to College activities must complete assignments PRIOR to an absence. - 3.
-Proper dress is required for students on presentation days.
+Presentable dress is required for students on presentation days.
 Failure to comply with our understood dress guidelines may result in loss of points.
 Professional attire is encouraged but not mandatory.
-At times, though, it may result in bonus points.
+Think 'business casual' as a rule of thumb.
 More information on this will be made available as presentation days approach.